Updated: May 5, 2023

-A few weeks after the last election, a friend said that it would be a good time to invest because the country has a new president and people are optimistic.
+Several years ago, just a few weeks after the national election, a friend said that it would be a good time to invest because the country has a new president and people are optimistic.

 I said yes, it is a good time to invest now – but the reason is not really because of the new government.